discdiver/pachy-vid/example.md

 In this example you'll use Pachyderm to take one or more video files and split them into individual frames using the opencv library.
 With this example running, getting individual image frames from videos is a piece of cake.

 As part of this example we'll introduce you to some of the Pachyderm Dashboard's features.
 The Dashboard is part of the Pachyderm Enterprise Edition.
-Everyone gets a token for a two-week free trial of the Enterprise Edition.
-Talk to [sales](mailto:sales@pachyderm.io) when you're ready to upgrade to Enterprise.
+New users receive a token for a two-week free trial of the Pachyderm Enterprise Edition.

 Pachyderm quickly processes multiple videos simultaneously through parallelization.
 Additionally, when videos are added, the Pachyderm pipeline runs automatically, outputting frames as .jpg files in a folder for each video.
 After this project you'll have pictures you can put on coffee mugs and calendars for your friends in no time :).